michaeljosephroddy/connect-five-game/README.md

 Using a client-server architecture, implement a plain text version of the game using any language.

-- The server application holds the state and businees logic of the game, receiving the movements from the players and deciding whether a player has won, or the game is over.
+- The server application holds the state and business logic of the game, receiving the movements from the players and deciding whether a player has won, or the game is over.
 The state of the game, and who's turn it is , will be returned to the client upon request.
 The communication between the clients and server should be over HTTP.
 - The server upon start waits for the clients to connect, if one of the clienst disconnects, the game is over.
 - The client prompts the player to enter her name upon start, and displays whether it is waitnig for a second player, or the game can start.
 - On each turn, the client displays the state of the board and prompts the corresponding player for input or displays that is it waiting for the other players input.